northnpk/OPEN-BS/README.md

 This is my first project that I'm working with Machine Learning .Hope you guys enjoy!

+## Preparation

+for this project you should read the requirements software in [requirements.txt](requirements.txt) first

+in this project we have to use [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation) or [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) for pose estimation software (if you don't this program will not be able to run)

 ## Installation Guide

 ### 1. just git or download this project to your dir